 - Hop around and keep your legs moving while waiting for the starting signal to avoid cooling down after your warm-up.

 - Check your shoelaces: Are they laced up well?
-Play it safe and do a double knot or try this heel lock to prevent blisters!
+Play it safe and tie a double knot.
+Also, you can try this heel lock to prevent blisters:

 - Start your playlist!

 - “I can do this.
 I will do this.” – motivate yourself.